 Efficient and effective global flows of data

-Develop efficient and effective global flows of data to accommodate in-country development of GFOI recommended Forest Map products.
+Develop efficient and effective global flows of data to support in-country development of GFOI MGD-recommended forest map products.
 Build partnerships with national agencies and expert partners for data delivery.
 Evolve flexible and redundant data flows to accommodate the needs and capacity of all national partners.

 Tasks:

-2016: complete data flow study and operational proof of concept.

-National requirements – necessary and sufficient data: dense time series of observation data for data cube analysis; cloud free mosaics of observation data for interpretation; optimally selected observation data for discrete change detection; information products, such as global forest maps.

-Consideration of data volumes, bandwidth, processing capacity, national infrastructure, costs and technical capacity guides selection and delivery of data products for a global forest observations scenario – with and without analysis-ready data approaches and data cube systems.

-Work with actors like LSI-VC on the description of Analysis Ready Data (ARD).

-By 2017, implement operational processes and tools for efficient and effective global flows of data.
+From 2017, implement operational processes and tools for efficient and effective global flows of data based on the 2016 study.

+Work with actors like LSI-VC on the description of Analysis Ready Data (ARD, e.g. CARD4L).

 Evolve a tiered solution for data discovery and dissemination through data brokers such as FAO, SilvaCarbon and SEO to discover and acquire data and make the data or information products available to users: space agencies => national partners and space agencies => data brokers/expert partners => national partners.

 Evolve tiered delivery mechanism for observational data, information products and cloud solutions through physical media, direct downloads, data brokerage through expert partners, ensuring GFOI is leveraging the major programmes of the core data providers such as USGS and ESA/EC.